 Power transformers are considered important equipments in the power transmission and distribution network.
 Maintenance of such equipments play vital role in the effective utilization of the available power grid network.
 The two major factors that influence the degradation of life of transformer are thermal and mechanical stress.
+Let us see why preventive maintenance of transformer is important and mandatory in the industry.
 Transformers engaged in service are continuously tracked through online monitors and sensors which send alarm signals to the control engineer if any abnormalities detected.
 The data collected through these monitoring systems are used in maintenance scheduling and decision making process and helps in extending the life of transformer to a considerable extent.

 Ageing and insulation failure are the major causes for the premature failure of the transformer.
 The solid insulation (cellulose paper) and the transformer oil undergo ageing process due to the overloading and excessive heat developed due to short circuit.
 Above hot spot temperature the ageing process become irreversible.
 Therefore maintenance of transformer is extremely important in order to utilize the maximum capacity of the transformer.